Trey Anastasio, 1994

 1U Alesis Microverb — "Full" Reverb

-Rack A — Access Note Rack A was positioned to Trey's lower right specifically so he could reach over mid-song and tweak knobs on the DM2000, the Tube Screamers, and the Ross Compressor.
+Rack A — Access Note Rack A was positioned to Trey's lower right specifically so he could reach over mid-song and tweak knobs on the DM2000 and the Tube Screamers.
 The Tube Screamers and Ross moved off the floor and into the rack for the first time in this era.
+Despite being racked for easy access, the Ross Compressor itself was always on and never touched mid-show — set once and left running throughout every performance.
+It was a permanent fixture in the signal chain across every year of 1.0.

 Three Microverbs The three Alesis Microverb units in Rack B were each set to a different preset.
 The Reverse unit carried over from the previous era for lead work.
 The exact hall settings used for the Vast and Full units are not confirmed, but they provided distinct ambient textures that could be switched via MIDI.